 As of January 1, 2020, the United States forbade companies to manufacture or produce freon, also called R-12 and R-22.

-However, freon use is still legal if you already have a system that uses it; it's just costly now.
+However, freon use is still legal if you already have an old refrigerator or cooling system that uses it; it's just costly now.
 Because it's so effective, many people wonder, "do all refrigerators use freon to keep things cold?"

 We'll discuss how freon works, what to do if you have a fridge that uses freon and you're experiencing problems, and more.